nordic-institute/harmony-smp/smp-springboot/README.md

 ### Prepare the DomiSMP database configuration.

 To set the  DomiSMP database configuration, the following properties must be set.
- - hibernate.dialect: the database hibernate dialect name
+ - smp.jdbc.hibernate.dialect: the database hibernate dialect name
  - jdbc.driver: the jdbc driver (The MySQL driver is embedded by default.
 To add other drivers should be added to the pom.xml and rebuild the spring-boot application. )
- - jdbc.url: the Url of the database
+ - smp.jdbc.url: the Url of the database
- - jdbc.user: the database username
+ - smp.jdbc.user: the database username
- - jdbc.password: the database password.
+ - smp.jdbc.password: the database password.

 To set/change other spring-boot parameters (as example the server port: server.port) please read the spring-boot documentation.
 The configuration properties must be set in the file "application.properties" and placed in the working directory of the DomiSMP